 Dr. Jator serves as Chair of the Department of Mathematics and Statistics and has collaborated with the Chair of the Department of Computer Science and Information Technology to grow the Predictive Analytics Program.
 Dr. Jator has worked with the Clarksville-Montgomery County School System to increase dual-enrollment courses and has created undergraduate-research and other opportunities such as the Budapest Semesters in Mathematics for high-achieving students.
 He has collaborated with AECOM to provide temporary jobs for students via the Clarksville Transit System and established the Computational and Decision Sciences Group, which engages in cooperative research, grant solicitation, consultancy, and service to the community.
 Dr. Jator is very active in scholarly work.

 Dr. Iyer is the program coordinator of the Master of Science in Industrial-Organizational Psychology, where she has overseen 200% growth in the graduation rate over five years, and for which she has chaired the Academic Audit.
-Dr. Iyer also serves on the APSU Institutional Review Board, is a founding member and co-chair of the Tennessee Chapter of the International Society for Performance Improvement (SIOP), and serves on the SIOP Education and Training Committee.
+Dr. Iyer also serves on the APSU Institutional Review Board, is a founding member and co-chair of the Tennessee Chapter of the International Society for Performance Improvement, and serves on the Education and Training Committee for the Society for Industrial and Organizational Psychology, for which she pioneered a webinar series.
 She has been an academic auditor for TBR and served on the planning committee and as a reviewer for TBR's Critical Conversation Journal Initiative.
 Dr. Iyer is a recipient of the Socrates Award for Teaching Excellence at APSU and the faculty advisor for APSU chapter of the Golden Key International Honour Society.